 | 48 Rector rules + 11 Fractor rules | v14.0 | Manual migration | Automated code transformation |

-The TYPO3 Core is working on a long-term vision: decoupled persistence with JSON data types, ACLs independent of the backend user, and simplified localisation.
-This initiative makes the DataHandler not only more secure but also more predictable for agents – because write operations pass through a single, clearly defined API.
+The TYPO3 Core is working towards a long-term vision: decoupled persistence with JSON data types, ACLs independent of the backend user, and simplified localisation.
+This initiative makes the DataHandler not only more secure but also more predictable for agents, because every write operation passes through a single, clearly defined API.

 What You Can Do in Your Project

-The Core modernisation provides the foundation.
-However, the crucial lever lies within your project: in the extension architecture, the write paths, and the rules you establish for agents.
+The Core modernisation lays the foundation.
+The decisive lever, though, lies within your own project: in the extension architecture, the write paths, and the rules you set for agents.

 Property Hooks instead of getters/setters

-Legacy Extbase models are often too large for agents, yet too sparse in content.
-An agent reads dozens of lines of trivial access methods before the actual business deviation becomes visible.
-PHP 8.4 Property Hooks shift relevant logic to where it belongs: directly to the property.
-This saves around 85% of boilerplate per field.
+Legacy Extbase models are often too large for agents yet too thin on substance.
+An agent reads dozens of lines of trivial accessor methods before the actual business logic comes into view.
+PHP 8.4 Property Hooks put the relevant logic where it belongs: right on the property.
+This cuts roughly 85% of the boilerplate per field.

 <?php